puppetlabs/puppet-docs/source/puppet/4.2/reference/quick_start_user_group.markdown

 			  uid              => '501',
 			}

-	>**Note**: Your uid (the user ID), or gid (the group ID) may not be the exact same number shown in this guide.
+	>**Note**: Your uid (the user ID), or gid (the group ID) might be different numbers than the examples shown in this guide.

-8. Edit the file by adding the following Puppet code to it:
+8. Add the following Puppet code to the file:

 			comment           => 'Judy Argyle',
 			groups            => 'web',

-9. **Delete** the following Puppet code from the jargyle user:
+9. **Delete** the following Puppet code from the file:

 			  gid              => '501',

-10. Copy all of the code, then save and exit the file.
+10. Copy all of the code, and save and exit the file.

-11. Paste the code you got after editing `puppet resource -e user jargyle` into your default node in `site.pp`.
+11. Paste the code from Step 10 into your default node in `site.pp`.
 It should look like this:

 			user { 'jargyle':
  			  ensure           => 'present',